peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 ![](https://cdn-images-1.medium.com/max/1600/1*I4CP0N8GvViWCuAzRLa3UA.png)

-To query and persist the data, we would then implement a getter (`get` ) and setter (`add` ) functions in our web application that would call the cloud database.
+To query and persist the data, we would then implement getter (`get` ) and setter (`add` ) functions in our web application that would call the cloud database.

 ```javascript
 import firebase from 'firebase/app';